Beauty and the Beast (2017 film): Music

 When released in 1991, Beauty and the Beast marked a turning point for Walt Disney Pictures by appealing to millions of fans with its Academy Award-winning musical score by lyricist Howard Ashman and composer Alan Menken.
 In Bill Condon's opinion, that original score was the key reason he agreed to direct a live-action version of the film.
 "That score had more to reveal", he says, "You look at the songs and there's not a clunker in the group.
 In fact, Frank Rich described it as the best Broadway musical of 1991.
 The animated version was already darker and more modern than the previous Disney fairy-tales.
 Take that vision, put it into a new medium, make it a radical reinvention, something not just for the stage because it's not just being literal, now other elements come into play.
-It's not just having real actors do it".
+It's not just having real actors do it."

 Condon initially prepared on only drawing inspiration from the original film, but he also planned to include most of the songs composed by Menken, Ashman and Tim Rice from the Broadway musical, with the intention of making the film as a "straight-forward, live-action, large-budget movie musical".
-Menken returned to score the film's music, which features songs from the original film by him and Ashman, plus new material written by Menken and Rice.
+Menken returned to score the film's music, which features songs from the original film by him and Ashman, plus new material written by him and Rice.
 Menken said the film would not include songs that were written for the Broadway musical and, instead, created four new songs.
 However, an instrumental version of the song "Home", which was written for the musical, is used during the scene where Belle first enters her room in the castle.